openjdk/jdk/doc/building.md

 http://mail.openjdk.java.net/mailman/listinfo/adoption-discuss) or [IRC](
 http://openjdk.java.net/irc/).

+## Editing this document

+If you want to contribute changes to this document, edit `doc/building.md` and then run `make update-build-docs` to generate the same changes in `doc/building.html`.

 ---
 # Override styles from the base CSS file that are not ideal for this document.
 header-includes: